 These courses are approved by the International Police Mountain Bike Association (IPMBA) and are accredited by a number of state agencies.
 Based on principles of vehicular cycling, they utilize proven techniques to teach public safety cyclists how to ride safely and comfortably in traffic, off-road and under various conditions.
 Students spend hours in skill development, riding in diverse traffic situations and practicing patrol tactics or EMS-specific techniques.
 They learn to ascend curbs, descend stairs and perform emergency maneuvers designed to avoid crashes.
 All students who achieve a minimum score of 76% on the written test and a satisfactory rating on the practical exam are eligible for certification.
 Membership is required for certification; and certification is required for future advancement to IPMBA Instructor.
 Advanced training is offered at the annual IPMBA conference.

-IPMBA offers Police, EMS, and Security Cyclist Courses through its extensive network of certified instructors.
-With the exception of the courses offered at the annual IPMBA conference, all IPMBA Police, EMS, and Security Cyclists Courses are organized by individual instructors.
+IPMBA offers Police, EMS, Security Cyclist Courses and Bicycle Response Team Training through its extensive network of certified instructors.
+With the exception of the courses offered at the annual IPMBA conference, all IPMBA Police, EMS, and Security Cyclists Courses and Bicycle Response Team Trainings are organized by individual instructors.

 If you are unable to locate an instructor in your area who is willing or able to meet your training demands, please contact the IPMBA office at 410-744-2400 or by email about hosting a class.
 The staff can refer you to instructors who are interested in contractual training opportunities or post an RFP to the IPMBA Instructor networks.
 In either case, negotiations remain between you and the instructor(s) from whom you receive proposals.

-Information about the IPMBA Police, EMS, and Security Cyclist Courses, including Fact Sheets, Unit Plans, and Model Schedules, can be found at About the Courses.
+Information about the IPMBA Police, EMS, and Security Cyclist Courses and Bicycle Response Team Training, including Fact Sheets, Unit Plans, and Model Schedules, can be found at About the Courses.

 Visit the training page and click on the course you are taking for a list of equipment.